So … you want to know how to remember things.

-If you want to know how to remember things, that’s the key: always locate your material somewhere and then use that Memory Palace to rehearse the information into long term memory.
+That’s the key: always locate your material somewhere and then use that Memory Palace to rehearse the information into long-term memory.

 How To Remember Things Through Lifestyle Changes

 Your lifestyle and habits have a significant impact on your memory.
-These are not memory techniques.
+These are not memory tricks.
 However, implementing these lifestyle changes will boost your overall ability to remember things.

 7. Getting Adequate Sleep will Help you Remember Things

 This should hardly be a surprise.
 In addition to affecting the mind, lack of sleep is also considered to be a risk factor for heart disease, cancer, diminished immunity, obesity, and several other complications.

 Numerous studies have established that sleep helps in the second stage of memory – consolidation.

 Sleep also contributes to reorganizing memories, by forming stronger connections between different memories.
 Sleep helps the brain to link newly absorbed information with previously acquired information, which spurs creativity (Diekelmann and Born, 2010)

 Other studies have indicated that lack of sleep also makes us remember things incorrectly (Diekelmann 2008).
 Therefore, for several reasons, getting a good night’s sleep can significantly contribute to memory improvement.

 8. Taking Naps will Improve Your Memory